Frequently Asked Questions

 region of nine Regional Contests advance to the

-State Contest.
-However, only one team from each school is allowed to advance to the State Contest.
+Championship Contest.
+However, only one team from each school is allowed to advance to the Championship Contest.
 In the unlikely event that the two highest scores are from the same school, the next highest-scoring team from another school will progress to the state contest.

 Where can I find information about the Scholarship Essay Competition for MLC seniors?